- 4 Types of Genders

-What are the four genders?
+What are the four types of genders?

 There are four different types of genders that apply to living and nonliving objects.